avansp/biv-lite/README.md

 <img height="300" src="screenshots/biv_banner.png">
 </p>

 This package contains simple command line tools to load, visualise, and some quick processing of a biventricular model.
+The model was taken from from the `biv-me` package: https://github.com/UOA-Heart-Mechanics-Research/biv-me.

 Note: there is no fitting functionality in this package.
 The input is a fitting model, where there are 388 control points in 3D format.
 An example of a fitted model is given in `tests/fitted_model.txt`.